kaiiiz/bbs-server-socket/README.md

 ## Implementation

 The master branch is the final version of the course project.
-The source code of different lab is tracked on different branch, checkout to [Lab1](https://github.com/kaiiiz/bbs-server-socket/tree/Lab1), [Lab2](https://github.com/kaiiiz/bbs-server-socket/tree/Lab2), [Lab3](https://github.com/kaiiiz/bbs-server-socket/tree/Lab3), [Lab4](https://github.com/kaiiiz/bbs-server-socket/tree/Lab4) for more details.
+The source code of different labs is tracked on different branch, checkout to [Lab1](https://github.com/kaiiiz/bbs-server-socket/tree/Lab1), [Lab2](https://github.com/kaiiiz/bbs-server-socket/tree/Lab2), [Lab3](https://github.com/kaiiiz/bbs-server-socket/tree/Lab3), [Lab4](https://github.com/kaiiiz/bbs-server-socket/tree/Lab4) for more details.

 ### Programming Language

-The spec doesn't limit to any programming language.
+No specific programming language is required in spec.
 I choose python, you can use C/C++, node.js... as well.

 ### Database